seporaitis/pybowler-example-repo/README.md

 # pobowler-example-repo

-A repository with some PyBowler examples to accompany a blog post (_TBC_).
+A repository with some PyBowler examples to accompany a blog post: [Large Scale Refactoring With PyBowler](https://seporaitis.net/posts/2020/05/19/large-scale-refactoring-with-pybowler/)